security-force-monitor/research-handbook/source/source-source-specific.rst

 Example of use
 ~~~~~~~~~~~~~~

-``Stars on their shoulders.
-Blood on their hands.
-War crimes committed by the Nigerian military``
+``“None Will Be Able To Run Away” Crimes Against Humanity and Widespread War Crimes in Burkina Faso``

 Guidance on use
 ~~~~~~~~~~~~~~~

 Copy the exact title of the source as stated on the source itself.
-Where the title has multiple parts, such as a subtitle, also include that, using a hyphen to signal where there was a linebreak in the original text.

 source:author